-Over the last 25 years, the practice of stream and river restoration has evolved from simple log and rock structures to more comprehensive channel and floodplain interactions on wider scales.
-To address these complex challenges, we offer in-house technical resources, including fisheries biology, hydrology, geomorphology and other river-related specialties.
-When needed, our River Team can also call on a talented pool of dozens of geotechnical, groundwater and permitting specialists from across our company that have deep experience working in riverine environments.
+Over the last 25 years, stream and river restoration has evolved from adding simple log and rock structures to designing more comprehensive channel and floodplain interactions on wider scales.
+To address these complex challenges, GeoEngineers offers in-house technical resources, including fish biology, hydrology, geomorphology and other river-related specialties.
+When needed, our River Team can also call on a talented pool of dozens of geotechnical, groundwater and regulatory permitting specialists from across our company that have deep experience working in riverine environments.
 These resources give us the flexibility to build integrated teams with the technical skills to deliver results on your project, and the scale to fit your budget.

 GeoEngineers specializes in restoring entire regions of river habitat.
 An interdisciplinary approach underpinned by fluvial geomorphology, ecology and biology allows us to use new channels, riparian vegetation and other features to create ideal habitats for fish and other species.

 We use sophisticated tools like the Habitat Optimization Model for Ecosystems (HOME) modeling tool, which we developed in-house, to map and predict the effects of channel placement on the long-term health of the river habitat.

 Our geotechnical expertise can come into play in the design of bank stabilization solutions that perform efficiently.
 Riparian vegetation can pull double-duty by improving slope stability and enhancing the river habitat.